phun-ky/grunt-bump-nexus/docs/development.md

 ### Deployment

+> I recommend you to use [git flow](http://nvie.com/posts/a-successful-git-branching-model/).
+This will do the tagging for you, and you can separate features in branches.

 Run

-    grunt build-patch
+    grunt build-<release>

+Where `release` could be one of: `major`, `minor`, `patch`, `prerelease`.

-This action will update the bump the `package.json` version, update the changelog and rebuild the readme.
+This action will update the bump the specified `package.json` version, update the changelog and rebuild the readme.

 Then